Astrometric mock observations for determining the local dark matter density: Introduction

 The basic concept of the MA method is described in Sect. \ref{MA}.
-Our galaxy model for the mock observations and how to create the mock data are explained in Sect. \ref{model} and \ref{data}, respectively.
+Our galaxy model for the mock observations and how to create the mock data are explained in Sect. \ref{model} and \ref{data}.
 A Markov chain Monte Carlo (MCMC) technique combined with the MA method is explained in Sect. \ref{MCMC}.
 Our results are shown in Sect. \ref{results}.
-Discussion and our conclusions are presented in Sect. \ref{discussion} and Sect. \ref{conclusions}, respectively.
-Since Sect. \ref{MA} and \ref{MCMC} basically follow the same course of action as G12, readers who are already familiar with the MA method or only intended in our results may prefer to skip these sections.
+Discussion and our conclusions are presented in Sect. \ref{discussion} and Sect. \ref{conclusions}.